Cold Lake (album)

-Cold Lake is the third studio album by Swiss extreme metal band Celtic Frost, released on 1 September 1988 by Noise Records.
+Cold Lake is the fourth studio album by Swiss extreme metal band Celtic Frost, released on 1 September 1988 by Noise Records.
 It features a new lineup, reformed by bandleader Tom Warrior with newly joined musicians Oliver Amberg, Curt Victor Bryant and a returning Stephen Priestly, who had previously played with the band in 1984 on the Morbid Tales EP.
 Despite it being marketed to exploit the mass appeal of glam metal, the album has more of a traditional heavy metal sound.

 The album was not popular with the group or its fans and is no longer available to buy, making the LP much sought after by collectors.

 Background

 After a disheartening end to their "One in Their Pride" tour in Dallas, Texas, Tom Warrior decided to end the band.
 However, in mid-1988, at the request of Oliver Amberg and with the support of producer Tony Platt, the band was resurrected, although with an entirely new line-up (Oliver Amberg – guitars, Curt Victor Bryant – bass, Stephen Priestly – drums and additional vocals).
 Even though the project had the cooperation of Warrior, he held little interest in it and so allowed Amberg to do most of the musical composition.